shaggie76/SETI/README.md

 ### aggregateOutput.pl

-When you have enough results for each card you use this script to combine and average them for each card.
-The mean is winsorized to to omit the bottom half or 3/4 of the host results -- the idea here is to try to ignore hosts that may be running multiple tasks concurrently (this will manifest as lower throughput per task).
+When you have enough results for each card you use this script to combine and them for each card.
+The data is scanned for the middle 60% of hosts, sorted by median, and emitted with min & range for easy floating bar graphing in Excel -- the idea here is to try to ignore hosts that may be running multiple tasks concurrently (this will manifest as lower throughput per task).
+Looking at scatter plots this seems to remove the outliers very well and still leave a very thick set of data that is evenly clustered between the bounds identified.

 The default is to print the CSV to shell so pipe it to a CSV of your choice: